GrandpaEJx/RustX/README.md

 A: The interpreter is generally slower than CPython, but the **compiler** (which compiles to native Rust) can be significantly faster, especially for loop-heavy code.

 **Q: Can I use crates.io libraries?**
-A: Not directly in RustX scripts.
-However, you can use the `rx!` macro to embed RustX within a standard Rust project, where you have full access to crates.io.
+A: **Yes!** As of v0.3.0, you can use `use crate "name" = "version"` to import crates directly into your scripts.
+RustX detects this and JIT-compiles your script to a native Rust binary.

 **Q: Does RustX support classes/structs?**
 A: Not yet.
 We support Maps and Functions for data structure and logic.